 About The Museum

-The NASCAR Winston Cup Series began in 1971 when R.J.
-Reynolds Tobacco Company’s Winston Brand became the title sponsor of NASCAR’s elite division, the NASCAR Winston Cup Grand National Division.
-Winston was the first non-automotive sponsor to enter NASCAR on a fulltime basis.
+The Winston Cup Series began in 1971 when R.J.
+Reynolds Tobacco Company’s Winston Brand became the title sponsor of NASCAR’s elite division.
+Winston was the first non-automotive sponsor to enter NASCAR on a full-time basis.
 Over the next 33 years, the Winston sponsorship ushered in what is considered to be the “modern era” of NASCAR.

 The R.J.
 Reynolds Tobacco Company decided to end its sponsorship in 2003.
 That year, Matt Kenseth won the championship.
-Following the final race at Homestead-Miami Speedway, 1971 Winston Cup champion Richard Petty drove a 1971 Plymouth while Kenseth’s team owner, Jack Roush, followed in a 2003 Ford Taurus in “The Victory Lap,” the final Winston Cup lap ever.
+Following the final race at Homestead-Miami Speedway, 1971 Winston Cup champion Richard Petty drove a 1969 Dodge Charger Daytona while Kenseth’s team owner, Jack Roush, followed in a 2003 Ford Taurus in “The Victory Lap,” the final Winston Cup lap ever.
 The cars driven by Petty and Roush are both on display at The Winston Cup Museum.

 “I wanted to give something back to the city of Winston-Salem as well as preserve the 33 year history of Winston Cup Racing because it had such a positive impact on me and my business.”